SimonDelamare/kwapi-g5k/doc/source/architecture.rst

 Kwapi drivers are derived from a Driver superclass, itself derived from Thread.
 So drivers are threads.
 At least one driver thread is instantiated for each wattmeter or switch you want to monitor.
-Their constructors takes as arguments a list of probe IDs, and kwargs (specific arguments).
+Their constructors takes as arguments a list of probe IDs, probe names (an alias for probe ids) and kwargs (specific arguments).

 Driver threads roles are: